 - otherwise as permitted or required by law.

-Where we disclose your personal and/or health information to third parties we will use reasonable efforts to ensure that such third parties only use this information as reasonably required for the purpose we disclosed it to them and in a manner consistent with the Privacy Principles under the Privacy Act.
+Where we disclose your personal and/or health information to third parties, we will use reasonable efforts to ensure that such third parties only use this information as reasonably required for the purpose we disclosed it to them and in a manner consistent with privacy laws and/or under HIPAA, as applicable.

 If you post information to public parts of our websites or to our social media pages, you acknowledge that such information (including your personal information) may be available to be viewed by the public.
 You should use discretion in deciding what information you upload to such sites.